 We are building a new type of organization based on a “venture philanthropy” model: pairing a non-profit structure with an entrepreneurial mindset.
 We encourage bold risk-taking on projects with the potential for major payoffs, recognizing many attempts aimed at transformation will deliver important new insights even if missing the mark on desired outcomes.
 The Institute’s grantees and entrepreneurs in residence work as a cohort, sharing findings with each other and the public.

-We are now accepting applications for a new grant program: The Local News Business Model Challenge .
+We are now accepting applications for two new grant programs: The Local News Business Model Challenge and The Philadelphia Ecosystem Collaboration Fund.

 Click here to apply.
 The application deadline is October 15, 2018.